 The EU is also active in driving support for nutrition multilaterally.
-The EU and the FAO launched a partnership in July 2015 to support food and nutrition security in 61 countries around the world, the Food and Nutrition Security Impact, Resilience, Sustainability and Transformation (FIRST).
+The EU and the Food and Agricultural Organization (FAO) launched a partnership in 2015 to support food and nutrition security in 61 countries around the world, called the Food and Nutrition Security Impact, Resilience, Sustainability and Transformation (FIRST).
 The EU is contributing €50 million to this initiative (FAO’s contribution is €23.5 million), comprising two five-year programs.
 The FIRST facility aims to provide policy assistance and capacity development to national governments to improve nutrition and food security.
-It entails an information program (the Information for Nutrition Food Security and Resilience programme), designed to increase the ability to cope with food crises by supplying the necessary information and data to policy-makers in individual countries.
+It entails an information program (‘the Information on Nutrition, Food Security and Resilience for Decision Making’; INFORMED for short), designed to increase the ability to cope with food crises by supplying the necessary information and data to policymakers in individual countries.

 DG DEVCO Directorate on Sustainable Growth and Development is most relevant for nutrition issues

-Within the Commission’s Directorate-General for Development Cooperation (DG DEVCO), the Directorate C, ‘Sustainable Growth and Development’, contains the Unit relevant for nutrition: Unit C1 ‘Rural Development, Food Security, and Nutrition’.
+Within the Commission’s Directorate-General for Development Cooperation (DG DEVCO), the Directorate C, ‘Planet and Prosperity’, contains the unit relevant for nutrition, Unit C1 for ‘Rural Development, Food Security, and Nutrition’.

 Civil society sources